openownership/data-standard/docs/schema/reference.rst

 Statements are built up from a set of nested objects and properties, each of which has a field name, a title and a description that defines how the object or field should be used.

 BODS data MAY be published as a valid `JSON document <https://tools.ietf.org/html/rfc8259>`_.
-See :any:`Serialization <guidance-serialization>` for more options.
+See :any:`Serialisation <guidance-serialisation>` for more options.

 .. _schema-address: